Chipdelmal/Chipdelmal.github.io/_dataViz/2022-09-26-SplatStats.md

 'kassists avg', 'kills prm', 'deaths prm', 'assists prm', 'special prm',  'paint prm', 'kassists prm'
 ```

-And other aggregations such as weapon-type are possible.
+Other aggregations such as weapon-type are possible.
 Have a look at the [docs](https://chipdelmal.github.io/SplatStats/build/html/plots.html) for more examples!

 Finally, for my two favorites: the iris plot and the matches history one.
 These two show the kill to death ratio as a bar (or line) which is blue if the player got more kills than deaths, and magenta otherwise.
 Rectangles on the back represent the painted surface.
 In the iris plot matches are temporally distributed clock-wise and the kills/deaths are radially shown with a symlog scale by default: